 Two key features of the town are its large Market Square, surrounded by interesting buildings, and a magnificent stone arched railway viaduct (built in 1875), which sweeps above the town between the market place and the Parish Church of St Peter.
 The church is of Saxon origin, which easily identifiable from the stonework of its great tower.

 The town has been inhabited from the earliest times, as is indicated by a number of remarkable cave dwellings in Southwell Road, hewn directly out of the soft sandstone.
-Known locally as the Rock Houses, they were still occupied up until the late 19th century.
+Known locally as the Rock Houses, they were still occupied up until the late 19th-c.

 A huge coat of arms looks down on the market place from the Moot Hall, on the Westgate corner.
 Built by the former Lady of the Manor Henrietta Cavendish Holles, in 1752, it is now a bank.